Skip to content

 Mount it alongside the plugin

-The simplest supported path is to build the controller from the same LitestarAuthConfig instance that already wires your plugin:
+The manual factory path remains public and supported.
+Build the controller from the same LitestarAuthConfig instance that already wires your plugin:

 from uuid import UUID